The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 Cycling shoes, especially those for road cycling, have much stiffer soles than non cycling shoes.

-The higher the stiffness, the better energy transfer during every pedal stroke.
+The higher the stiffness, the better the energy transfer during every pedal stroke.

 Did you know?
 During a four-hour road ride, you do 21600 pedal strokes in total if you pedal at an average cadence of 90 RPM.

-Riders who experience painful or inflamed balls of their feet (metatarsalgia) or lack of oxygenation of the toes due to blood shortage (ischemia) should be careful when using stiff shoes.
+Riders who experience painful or inflamed balls of the feet (metatarsalgia) or a lack of oxygenation of the toes due to a blood shortage (ischemia) should be cautious when wearing stiff shoes.
 The study showed that shoes with carbon soles increase peak plantar pressure, which may aggravate these foot conditions.

 Every bike shoe manufacturer uses its own stiffness index.
 Unfortunately, they are not easily comparable.